cran/handcodeR/README.md

 #>  4 He put on a performance so contemptuous, so puerile, so … ""        ""
 #>  5 No matter how Wallace pleaded with Trump or admonished h… ""        ""
 #>  6 But then why should Wallace have an experience any diffe… ""        ""
-#>  7 Almost from the start, he talked over Biden, taunting hi… ""        ""
+#>  7 Trump runs roughshod over everyone and everything, and o… ""        ""
-#>  8 He interrupted him and interrupted him and then interrup… ""        ""
+#>  8 Almost from the start, he talked over Biden, taunting hi… ""        ""
-#>  9 “Mr.                                                      ""        ""
+#>  9 He interrupted him and interrupted him and then interrup… ""        ""
-#> 10 President, I’m the moderator of this debate, and I would… ""        ""
+#> 10 “Mr. President, I’m the moderator of this debate, and I … ""        ""
-#> # ℹ 48 more rows
+#> # ℹ 50 more rows
 ```

 We can resume the annotation process at any point by using the returned